Dune (1984 film): Editing

 The rough cut of Dune without post-production effects ran over four hours long, but Lynch's intended cut of the film (as reflected in the seventh and final draft of the script) was almost three hours long.
 Universal and the film's financiers expected a standard, two-hour cut of the film.
 Dino De Laurentiis, his daughter Raffaella, and Lynch excised numerous scenes, filmed new scenes that simplified or concentrated plot elements, and added voice-over narrations, plus a new introduction by Virginia Madsen.
+Contrary to rumor, Lynch made no other version than the theatrical cut.

+Versions

-Contrary to rumor, Lynch made no other version besides the theatrical cut.
-A television version was aired in 1988 in two parts totaling 186 minutes; it replaced Madsen's opening monologue with a much longer description of the setting that used concept art stills.
+A television version was aired in 1988 in two parts totaling 186 minutes; it replaced Madsen's opening monolog with a much longer description of the setting that used concept art stills.
 Lynch disavowed this version and had his name removed from the credits.
 Alan Smithee was credited, a pseudonym used by directors who wish to disavow a film.
 The extended and television versions additionally credit writer Lynch as Judas Booth.
 This version (without recap and second credit roll) has previously been released on DVD as Dune: Extended Edition.

-Several longer versions have been spliced together, particularly for two other versions, one for San Francisco station KTVU, and the other a 178-minute fan edit edited from scratch by “SpiceDiver”—the latter cut was officially released by Koch Films (on behalf of current international rights holder Lionsgate) on a deluxe 4K/Blu-ray box set released in Germany in 2021–both latter versions combining footage from both the theatrical and television versions while downplaying the repeated footage used in the TV cut.
+Several longer versions have been spliced together, particularly for two other versions, one for San Francisco station KTVU, and the other a 178-minute fan edit from scratch by SpiceDiver.
+The latter cut was officially released by Koch Films (on behalf of current international rights holder Lionsgate) on a deluxe 4K/Blu-ray box set released in Germany in 2021.
+The KTVU and SpiceDiver versions combine footage from the theatrical and television versions, and downplay the repeated footage in the TV cut.
+While working on A Masterpiece In Disarray, Max Évry discovered a never before-seen deleted scene which was released in restored form in March 2024.
+The author also reconstructed the film's originally planned ending which is more in line with the source text.

-Although Universal has approached Lynch for a possible director's cut, Lynch has declined every offer and prefers not to discuss Dune in interviews.
-In 2022, though, during an interview about the remaster of his film Inland Empire, he admitted to the surprised interviewer that he was interested in the idea.
-He offered the caveat that he did not believe it would ever happen, nor that anything in the unused footage would satisfy him enough for a director's cut, as he felt he was "selling out" during production.
-Nevertheless, he felt enough time had passed that he was at least curious to take another look at the footage.
+Although Universal had approached Lynch for a possible director's cut prior to the director's death in 2025, Lynch had declined every offer and preferred not to discuss Dune in interviews.
+In 2022, though, during an interview about the remaster of his film Inland Empire (2006), he admitted to the surprised interviewer that he was interested in the idea.
+He offered the caveat that he did not believe it would ever happen, nor that anything in the unused footage would satisfy him enough for a director's cut, as he said he was "selling out" during production.
+Nevertheless, he said enough time had passed that he was at least curious to take another look at the footage.